KCaseyChamberlain/6day-six-weather/README.md

 # 6day-Six-Weather

-6day-six-weather would like to help the user keep their future organized and on track.
-They offer this 6 day weather application to help keep the user in touch with the current and future weather.
+This front-end web application makes use of a third party weather API.
+The user will be able to search for the weather by city.
+The application will provide the current weather for the city, as well as a 5 day forecast.
+The cities entered will be remembered and can be reused through a search history feature.

 ## 6day-Six-Weather Offers: